gepthecoder/game-hacking/README.md

 13.)
 You can find the C# to armeabi-v7a reference info on the bottom of this document.

+14.)
+To start expoloiting the app you need to find vunreabilities in the dll via dnSpy software.

+15.)
+Once you found what you want to manipulate, open hex editor window and search for the function address location - CTRL+G

+16.)
+Extrapolate the desired hex code bellow and apply it to the existing hex file with CTRL+B

+17.)
+When you are done, dont forget to replace the libil2cpp.so file in the apk directory.

+18.)
+The final step is to open APK Easy Tool and sign the newly updated apk.

+19.)
+Have a beer, you have done it! ;)

 #
 # C# TO ARMEABI-V7a 32-bit
 #